-3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
-Lecture) 15 wks This course covers the various types of levers of the musculoskeletal system and an understanding of the factors that contribute to human strength and power.
+This course covers the various types of levers of the musculoskeletal system and an understanding of the factors that contribute to human strength and power.
 Students will analyze movements in sports and exercise and make movement-oriented exercise prescriptions.
 Students will evaluate resistive force and power patterns of strength training movements and exercise devices.
-Prerequisites: BIO 105 Essentials of Human Anatomy & Physiology OR
+Prerequisites: BIO 105 or BIO 115/116.

-BIO 115/116 Anatomy & Physiology Lecture and Lab.